-Elliot Silverberg is a non-resident Kelly fellow.
+Elliot Silverberg was a non-resident Kelly fellow.
 He is a fellow at Georgetown University’s Institute for the Study of Diplomacy.
 Elliot has nearly five years of experience in strategic advisory, government relations, journalism, the legal field, and think tanks across Tokyo and Washington.
 He has worked at the U.S. Department of Commerce, the Center for Strategic and International Studies, The Asia Group, the Asia Pacific Initiative, the Tokyo Foundation for Policy Research, and Hogan Lovells LLP.
 His academic and professional interests include American foreign policy, U.S.-Japan relations, East Asian security and trade dynamics, public diplomacy, public opinion, sustainable development, and emerging markets and technologies.
 He has published in Foreign Policy, The Hill, South China Morning Post, The Diplomat, The National Interest, Stars and Stripes, East Asia Forum, The Interpreter (Lowy Institute), The Straits Times, The Japan Times, and elsewhere.
 He is currently completing a masters at Georgetown University’s Walsh School of Foreign Service.

 We asked Elliot a few questions about himself and his fellowship experience.